Bargo flood map & planning overlays

 Does Bargo have a train station?

 Yes - Bargo has 1 train station: Bargo Station.
-The suburb is served by 32 bus stops.
+It is also served by 36 bus stops.

 Do I need a planning report for a Bargo property?